South African Driver's Licence Renewal Guide

 Your driver's licence must be renewed at least four weeks before it expires.
 If you've left it late and your licence has already expired or is close to expiring, you'll need to apply for a temporary driving licence as well, which is an added expense.
 (Luckily your temporary driver's licence will be issued on the spot.)

-Here is a list of all the requirements for renewing your driver's licence.
-(And don't forget your trusty facemask!)
+Here is a list of all the requirements for the driver's licence renewal process in South Africa:

 • Eye test: This can be done at a DLTC or you can have your eyes tested at your nearest optometrist and submit the report with your licence-renewal application.
 The eye test is included in the overall licence-renewal price, but the optometrist may charge you a separate fee if you go that route.